AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/core-services.md

 Note the following known limitations in the beta release of the Core Services card:

 * [Dataflows monitoring](/help/dataflows/ui/monitor-destinations.md) is not supported.
+* When connecting to the destination, you can see an option to [enable dataflow alerts](#enable-alerts).
+Though visible in the UI, the enable alerts option is not supported in the beta release.
 * Backfills are not supported.
 The first export to Audience Manager or other Experience Cloud solutions does not include a historical population of the segments.
+* In the beta release, you can create a single destination connection to the Experience Cloud Audiences destination, across all sandboxes belonging to your Experience Platform organization.

 ### Permissions management in Audience Manager

-Segments and traits in Audience Manager are protected by RBAC control.
+Segments and traits in Audience Manager are protected by RBAC controls.
 Segments coming through Segue from AEP to AAM is assigned to a specific datasource called "Experience Platform Segments" or something similar.
 Customers can apply Segment RBAC within AAM based on this Datasource.
 This means AEP permissions will not be carried over in AAM.
 They have to set new permissions in AAM for these segments

 ## Supported identities {#supported-identities}